 Miembro de la SACM (Sociedad de Autores y Compositores de México), ISJAC (International Society of Jazz Arrangers and Composers), Recording Academy (GRAMMY’s).

-He has given masterclasses at various national and international universities, such as the University of Northern Colorado (2019) and the University of Texas (2022) at the International Symposium of Jazz Arrangers and Composers (ISJAC), where he presented his works "Ayotzinapa" and "Suite la Mexicana," respectively.
-He also performed at the renowned jazz club Dizzy’s Club Coca-Cola in New York with the WPUNJ Jazz Orchestra (2015).
+He has given clinics at various national and international universities, including the University of Northern Colorado (2019) and the University of Texas (2022), as part of the International Society of Jazz Arrangers and Composers (ISJAC) Symposium, where he presented his works “Ayotzinapa” and “Suite La Mexicana,” respectively.
+He also performed at the renowned jazz venue Dizzy’s Club Coca-Cola in New York with the WPUNJ Jazz Orchestra (2015).